This post may contain affiliate links. Please see my disclosure policy for more details.

-Last summer (2016/17) was a record breaker, regularly reaching the high 30s, and even hitting 40 degrees.
+The summer of 2016/17 was a record breaker, regularly reaching the high 30s.
 Since the summer in Sydney is usually a lot cooler than this, most homes don’t have air conditioning.
 You can imagine what that felt like!
 Sydney has also encountered bush fires, particularly out in the Blue Mountains, and in 2009 experienced a freak dust storm that turned the air an eerie shade of red.

 For more information on Sydney weather season by season, and a guide on what to pack, check out my Sydney weather guide post!